chrisf3/GuardianSentimentWebProject/README.md

 ## Project Structure

-project/
-   app.py                      # Flask application serving the web interface main.py                     # Main logic for fetching, analyzing, and visualizing articles data_processing.py          # Functions for processing and saving articles to CSV sentiment_analysis.py       # Functions for analyzing sentiment of articles visualization.py            # Functions for generating various plots guardian_api.py             # Functions for interacting with the Guardian API config.py                   # Configuration file with API keys and base URLs templates/
+project
+- app.py                      - Flask application serving the web interface
+- main.py                     - Main logic for fetching, analyzing, and visualizing articles
+- data_processing.py          - Functions for processing and saving articles to CSV
+- sentiment_analysis.py       - Functions for analyzing sentiment of articles
+- visualization.py            - Functions for generating various plots
+- guardian_api.py             - Functions for interacting with the Guardian API
+- config.py                   - Configuration file with API keys and base URLs
+- templates/
-       index.html              # Landing page with input form for keyword/year
+   - index.html               - Landing page with input form for keyword/year
-       results.html            # Results page displaying the generated charts static/
+   - results.html             - Results page displaying the generated charts
+- static/
-       images/                 # Directory where generated plots and CSV files are saved
+       images/                - Directory where generated plots and CSV files are saved

 ## Requirements